masatio/senssmart_cnn/README.md

 - Developed a **1D Convolutional Neural Network (CNN)** tailored for PPG signal classification.
 - Evaluated performance on **13,550 segmented PPG, PCG, and SCG beats**.
 - Compared different preprocessing strategies to optimize model robustness.
-- Demonstrated that non-invasively aquired signals can reliably support **cardiac diagnostics** when combined with deep learning.
+- Demonstrated that non-invasively acquired signals can reliably support **cardiac diagnostics** when combined with deep learning.

 ---